MetOffice/lfric_core/documentation/source/how_to_use_it/deprecated/deprecated_configuration.rst

 Once the configuration has been populated, the configuration values are immutable, unlike other components of ``modeldb``.
 This item is **deprecated** and use of the ``config`` item in ``modedb`` is the preferred configuration access method.
+The component ``modeldb%configuration`` is marked for removal after April 2026.

 ..
-Should provide a link to the namelist collection type (when it's written)
+Should provide a link to the namelist collection type (when it's written) #PR206

 Initialising the configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^